Posts in Category: TV History

 STUNNING is about the only word that works to describe the show last night.
 The video montages, the opening, the presentation…everything was flawless!
 TD Steve Cimino and Director Don King did a great job, as did everyone behind the lenses last night.

 Just look at the extra seating added here.
 That took up a lot of valuable floor space.
-I didn’t see a single camera last night and suspect the crane must have spent most of the night tucked into the center tunnel.
+I didn’t see a single camera last night and suspect the crane must have spent the week tucked away somewhere on the 8th floor.

 I laughed all the way through and have never seen have never seen a show with more iconic moments!
 It was just Awesome!
 THANK YOU to all that helped bring this to us!
 There will be more as people decompress from this week’s activities and pictures and stories start to emerge. -Bobby Ellerbee